 PNCC has entered into long-term commitments for non-cancelable channel distribution agreements, transition and support services for providers of telecommunication network services, satellite bandwidth capacity services, and innovation in information technology.
-The approximate future minimum annual payments under these agreements are as follows:
+At December 31, 2017, the future payments under this agreement are \$1,900,000 in 2018.

-At December 31, 2014, PNCC has outstanding purchase order commitments for remote support and software maintenance and upgrade of softswitch from an off-island vendor, and some local procurement of supplies which have not been received as of December 31, 2014.
+At December 31, 2017, PNCC has outstanding purchase order commitments for remote support and software maintenance and upgrade of (4G) Mobile Network installation from an off-island vendor, and some local procurement of supplies which have not been receives as of December 31, 2017.
 The accrual basis of accounting provides that expenses include only amounts associated with goods and services received and liabilities include only the unpaid amounts associated with such expenses.
-Accordingly, \$697,600 of outstanding purchase commitments are not reported in the financial statements for the year ended December 31, 2014.
-At December 31, 2015, PNCC received the goods and services associated for these cost was \$2,103,775, and is included as a component of outside services in the Schedule of Functional Expenses.
+Accordingly, \$500,000 of outstanding purchase commitments are not reported in the financial statements for the year ended December 31, 2017.
+At December 31, 2017, PNCC received the goods and services associated for these costs was \$2,150,000 and is included as a component of capital assets in the Statements of Net Position.